“Judas’ kiss didn’t just send Jesus to the cross, it also spared us the cross.”

 A single tear runs down Jesus’ cheek as He remembers the early morning by the mountainside, years ago, where He called Judas to follow Him and become His disciple.
 Jesus is emotional.
 His thoughts are pulling Him in all directions.
 All the good and bad times they have spent together make this betrayal a hard pill to swallow.
 Judas, however, is unfazed.
 He slowly takes two steps back, puts his worn sandals on his feet, walks closer to the main entrance of the room, and disappears without saying a word…

 This comes as no surprise, for Judas Iscariot was a zealot revolutionist.
-He hails from the town of Kerioth (notice his similar sir name, Iscariot), south of Juda.
+He hails from the town of Kerioth (notice his similar sir name, Iscariot), south of Judah.
 The people of this town were known rebels who had been anxiously waiting for the coming messiah to save them once and for all from the evil Romans.
 Judas was no different.
 He too hoped that Jesus was indeed the promised messiah who would finally restore the kingdom of Israel, especially after walking with Jesus for three years and witnessing His miracles and healings.
+Within this Zealot group existed a smaller group called the Sicarii, from Latin, meaning “dagger men.”
+These fanatical Zealots carried knives with them and would attempt to assassinate Romans or those Jews who had gone over to the Roman side.

 When Jesus eventually failed to deliver the Jews from the Romans, Judas started doubting the messiahship of Jesus and His ability to save Israel.
 Out of anger and disappointment, Judas decided to avenge his people by plotting to have Jesus arrested.
 Little did he know that the Pharisees were not just planning on rebuking Jesus or making Him stop preaching.
 They had execution in mind!
 The Pharisees were aware that Judas was displeased and disappointed with Jesus.
 They met with Judas several times and convinced him to hand over the master.
 Judas simply became the open door to allow them to pursue this course of action.
 We must also not forget: Judas was a known thief!